Amanda-NascimentoBarbosa/Amanda-NascimentoBarbosa/README.md

 ## A little bit about me...

-👩🏻‍🎓 I have a business administration degree with a project management specialization and a hospital administration residency.
+👩🏻‍🎓 I have a bachelor's degree in business administration, a specialization in project management, and a residency in hospital management.

-👩‍💻 I've worked in the pharmaceutical industry, technology sector and at a hospital.
+👩‍💻 I've previously worked in the healthcare area, the technological field, and the pharmaceutical industry.

 📚 I am currently studing SQL, Python and Data Visualization.